What Does It Mean to Be Emotionally Available? And, Why Trauma Makes it Complicated

 This is one of the most confusing parts of healing from trauma.
 You long for closeness.
 You crave it.
 And then when someone actually offers it, your nervous system hits the panic button.

-Maybe you feel "too much" when you try to share your feelings, so you pull back before anyone can see you fully.
-Maybe you go numb during emotionally intimate moments, like you're watching yourself from a distance.
-Maybe you keep choosing emotionally unavailable partners because that distance feels more familiar than safety ever could.
+Maybe you feel “too much” when you try to share your feelings, so you pull back before anyone can see you fully.
+Maybe you go numb during emotionally intimate moments, like you’re watching yourself from a distance.
+Maybe you keep choosing an unavailable partner or emotionally unavailable partner because that distance feels more familiar than safety ever could.

 Or maybe you’ve noticed that you feel way more comfortable being the helper, the listener, the one who holds space, because receiving care feels vulnerable in a way that terrifies you.